Nik-Hendricks/PWA-MUI/readme.md

 The `title` attribute denotes the text displayed in the `<menu-bar-top>` of every page.

-the `view` attribute denotes the view element name. as denoted at the bottom of every custom view using
+The `view` attribute denotes the view element name. as denoted at the bottom of every custom view using
 ```javascript
 window.customElements.define('element-name', ElementClass)
 ```